 2. Add the documents to the library

-Once you’ve planned how you will store your documents and their data, it’s time to add them to the document library.
+Once you’ve created your Documents post type and all the fields you need, it’s time to add content to the document library.
 This is a similar process to adding standard WordPress posts:

 - Go to your custom post type and create a new post for each document that you will be adding to the library.